blinklet/learning/data-science/data-science-environment.md

 engine = create_engine(r"sqlite:///C:/Users/blinklet/Documents/chinook-database/ChinookDatabase/DataSources/Chinook_Sqlite.sqlite")
 ```

-Run the cell.
 The code will create an [engine](https://docs.sqlalchemy.org/en/20/core/engines_connections.html) object which includes a connection to the database specified in the URL passed to the *create_engine* function.

 You are now ready to get information from the database connection.

-To automatically generate an object model from the Chinook database, add a new cell to your Jupyter notebook, and enter and run the following code:
+To automatically generate an object model from the Chinook database, run the following code:

 ```python
 from sqlalchemy.ext.automap import automap_base